Interior Inspiration at The Botanist, Leeds

-To coincide with this weeks Botanical interior theme, what better place to review than The Botanist in Leeds…
+To coincide with this weeks Botanical interior theme.
+What better place to review than The Botanist in Leeds…

-From the same creative minds that brought you Manchester’s Oast House, The Alchemist and Grand Pacific to name just a few, in 2013 Living Ventures blessed us with another fab themed bar/restaurant to sink our teeth into.
-This time it was the wonderful city of Leeds that got a sprinkling of New World Trading’s fairy dust with the launch of The Botanist in the Trinity Shopping Centre.
-Nestled at the Boar Lane entrance in an enchanting little nook between the shopping complex and the cities Holy Trinity Church.
+From the same creative minds that brought you Manchester’s Oast House, The Alchemist and Grand Pacific to name just a few.
+In 2013 Living Ventures blessed us with another fab themed bar/restaurant to sink our teeth into.
+This time it was the wonderful city of Leeds.
+That got a sprinkling of New World Trading’s fairy dust.
+Thus with the launch of The Botanist in the Trinity Shopping Centre.
+Nestled at the Boar Lane entrance.
+Further more in an enchanting little nook between the shopping complex and the cities Holy Trinity Church.

-Interior Inspiration – Botanical
+Interior Inspiration – The Botanist

 Interior ‘Garden Shed’ Style

-To incorporate this look into your home choose shabby chic furniture against metal finished fittings.
-Accessorise with industrial lanterns such as our Logan 1 Light Ceiling Pendant – Copper mixed with glass and crystal effect lighting like our 3 Tier Wine Glass Chandelier – Black for a rough luxe effect.
-Don’t be afraid to introduce outdoor lanterns like our Tees Outdoor Spun Cowl Wall Light – Black into your interior, the botanical interior look is all about bringing the outdoors in and that includes lighting.
-Squirrel Cage Light Bulbs are also a must for this look, don’t forget to throw in some sort of glass lantern into the mix for instance our 3 Light Hall Lantern Ceiling Pendant in Antique Brass will work perfectly in this interior.
+To incorporate this look into your home.
+Further more choose shabby chic furniture.
+Against metal finished fittings.
+Accessorise with industrial lanterns such as our Logan 1 Light Ceiling Pendant.
+Copper mixed with glass.
+And crystal effect lighting like our 3 Tier Wine Glass Chandelier.
+Black for a rough luxe effect.
+Don’t be afraid to introduce outdoor lanterns.
+Such as our Tees Outdoor Spun Cowl Wall Light.
+Black into your interior.
+The botanical interior look is all about bringing the outdoors in.
+Further more that includes lighting.
+Squirrel Cage Light Bulbs are also a must for this look.
+Don’t forget to throw in some sort of glass lantern into the mix.
+For instance our 3 Light Hall Lantern Ceiling Pendant in Antique Brass will work perfectly in this interior.

 Have you visited The Botanist?
 How was your experience?

-A special thank you goes to Katie, The Botanist’s Business Development Manager for allowing us to use your images.
+A special thank you goes to Katie.
+The Botanist’s Business Development Manager for allowing us to use your images.